EngBaz/Financial-Multi-Agent-Analyst/README.md

 ### Features

-* Company News Retrieval: Uses serper.dev API to fetch the latest news related to a company
+* Cryptocurrency News Retrieval: Uses serper API to fetch the latest news related to the cryptocurrency
-* Historical Stock Data: Utilizes yfinance library to fetch historical stock data
+* Historical Cryptocurrency Data: Utilizes yfinance library to fetch historical stock data
 * Financial Statements: Uses yahooquery to fetch the balance sheet, cash flow, and income statements
 * AI-Powered Analysis: Uses OpenAI's GPT-3 model to generate in-depth financial analysis and recommendations

 ## III.
-Architecture
+Multi-Agent Architecture

 The application is structured using AI agents, each specializing in a particular aspect of cryptocurrency analysis: